 - ½ cup dried blueberries

 - 1 teaspoon pure vanilla extract

 - Pop the cashews in the blender and pulse until crumbly

-- Add the dates and vanilla and pulse until the mixture comes together, and forms a ball
+- Add the dates, dried blueberries and vanilla and pulse until the mixture comes together, and forms a ball.

-- Take 1 tsp of the mixture and roll into a ball.
-Place on a tray lined with plastic wrap.
+- Take 1 teaspoon of the mixture and roll into a ball.
+Place on a tray lined with plastic wrap, silicone or parchment paper.
 Repeat with the rest of the mixture until it is all done (you should get about 20 balls).
-Pop the balls on the tray into the freezer
+Pop the balls on the tray into the freezer.

 - Once frozen, remove from the tray and store in a ziplock back, or an airtight container (see notes for more storage tips)

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.

 This recipe has been updated from the original version published on July 6th 2015 to provide more information and more in-depth tips to the reader.